Legal NoticesDownload this as a PDF

 2 HOW WE USE PERSONAL DATA

-2.1 Certain personal data is required for us to supply products and services that you have requested, carry out an agreement with you or take any steps that you have requested.
+2.1 Certain personal data, such as names, contact details and online identifiers, are required for us to supply products and services that you have requested, carry out an agreement with you or take any steps that you have requested.
+These actions in regard to personal data are performed on the lawful basis of contract as described in the GDPR.
 Examples of additional required uses of your personal data include:

 - licensing software products via the internet - in these instances, any information collected in this process will be transmitted over a secure connection to our servers